Syndal railway station: 1989 train collision

 On 20 November 1989, the station was the site of a collision involving Hitachi and Comeng train sets.
-The incident occurred after the 7.49am train from Glen Waverley passed a red signal, and collided with the 7.46am train from Glen Waverley, at a speed of roughly 40 km/h.
-The 7.46am was stationary at Syndal due to a problem with the doors closing when the collision happened.
+The incident occurred after the 07:49 train from Glen Waverley passed a red signal, and collided with the 07:46 train from Glen Waverley, at a speed of roughly 40 km/h.
+The collision impact resulted in the stationary train being pushed roughly 2-3 m.
+The 07:46 was stationary at Syndal due to a problem with the doors closing when the collision happened.
 75 people were injured in the collision.
-The lead carriage of the 7.49am train, Hitachi 90M, was later scrapped due to the collision.